Study The Past to Lead the Future

 Easily Add Study in Another Major to Broaden Your Career Options

 Seton Hill’s bachelor of arts in history is designed to complement a second major or minor in a field of study such as:

-As history is a major that will prepare you well for law school, you also have the option of earning a degree in Prelaw at Seton Hill.
+As history is a major that will prepare you well for law school, you also have the option of earning a degree in Prelaw with a focus on history at Seton Hill.